PrinsFrank/standards/UPGRADING.md

+# Ugrading from 2.x to 3.x

+## Change in CountryCallingCode enum

+A typo in the name of Global Mobile Satellite System has been fixed.

 # Ugrading from 1.x to 2.x

 As this package is getting adopted and more people start using it, I got some valid feedback on the readability of the standards in codebases.